Katherine-Siyu-Zhang/Katherine-Siyu-Zhang.github.io/index.md

 ### Playing Drums

 -I recently developed a hobby of playing drums.
-I find them super cool, and playing drums allows me to immerse myself in music.
+I find it super cool, and playing drums allows me to immerse myself in music.
 Maybe in the future, I’ll even try performing in a live band!

 ### Taking a walk randomly
 -I know it's strange.
 But it really helps clear and mind.